wiscofield/project-js-simon/README.md

 Watch it as a group.
 Take notes on how the game works, both _as a game_ and mechanically.
 When do lights turn on?
 Why?

+If you're in a group, **watch it as a group**.
+Take notes and compare after.
+Maybe watch it again. :)

 ## Contents <!-- omit in toc -->

 - [Instructions](#Instructions)